Digital X-Rays

 Marsha Wihbey

-X-rays can be safely taken on patients of all ages because of the low amount of radiation used.
+X–rays can be safely taken on patients of all ages due to the low amount of radiation produced.
 However, before having x-rays taken, we will go over your health and medical history with you.
-You will have a lead apron draped over your body to protect you from any radiation during the procedure.
-The benefits of having x-rays taken regularly are apparent in keeping your smile healthy and bright.
+A lead apron will be used to cover your body while x-rays are being taken to further protect from any radiation.

 What happens when you have Dental X-Rays taken?